MathieuTuli/autoHyper/Installation.md

-There are two versions of the AdaS code contained in this repository.
+There are two versions of the autoHyper code contained in this repository.
-1. a python-package version of the AdaS code, which can be `pip`-installed.
+1. a python-package version of the autoHyper code, which can be `pip`-installed.
 2. a static python module (unpackaged), runable as a script.

 #### Python Package ####